scipy-conference/scipy_proceedings/papers/mark_dewing/model_derivation.rst

  Z = 4.0 \int_{-1.0}^{1}\int_{-1.0}^{1} e^{- 4.0 \frac{1}{\left(r_{12 x}^{2} + r_{12 y}^{2}\right)^{6}} + 4.0 \frac{1}{\left(r_{12 x}^{2} + r_{12 y}^{2}\right)^{3}}}\,dr_{12 x} dr_{12 y}

 Now we have an integral that is completely specified numerically [1]_.
-It can be evaluated by an existing quadrature routine in Sympy, by another another package (``scipy.quadrature.dblquad``), or by the trapezoidal rule code we derived earlier.
+It can be evaluated by an existing quadrature routine in SymPy, by another another package (``scipy.quadrature.dblquad``), or by the trapezoidal rule code we derived earlier.